anthonyfeaster/UCB-AIML/Practical-2/README.md

  ### Visualizations Created
   * Distribution of Vehicle Prices
   * Barplot of Odometer Distribution
-  * Scatterplot of Milage vs Price
+  * Scatterplot of Mileage vs Price
   * Boxplot of Condition vs Price

 ## Data Preparation
 The following steps were performed to clean the data:

 * Removed unnecessary columns that will not affect vehicle prices (ie: VIN, ID, etc)
-* Exacted numeric values from the cylinders column and converted them to numeric values
+* Extracted numeric values from the cylinders column and converted them to numeric values
 * Filled missing (NaN) categorical values with 'unknown'
 * Removed rows with missing year values
 * Filtered out extreme outliers for visualization purposes